 Under the linked-exchange rate regime, interest rates in Hong Kong tend to follow those in the US.
-Provided that the terminal Federal Funds Rate is estimated to be 5.1%, we expect short-term Hong Kong dollar interest rates will remain at a similar level.
+Following the recent series of decisions by the US Federal Reserve to cut Fed Fund rates by 1.50% to 0-0.25% in 2020, we expect this to contribute towards downside to both Hong Kong market rates and the HKD.

-The Fund has always aimed to provide amble liquidity with overnight and 7 days liquidity of at least 7.5% and 15% respectively.
-Target weighted average maturity of fewer than 60 days and a weighted average life of fewer than 120 days.
-The Fund will continue to focus its investments on high-quality short-term corporate papers of issuers with strong balance sheets, robust business models, and steady operating cash flows, deposits, and short terms money market securities in high-quality bank counterparties and issuers with strong balance sheets and capital.
+The fund will continue to focus its investments in high-quality short-term corporate papers of issuers with strong balance sheets, robust business models and steady operating cash flows, deposits and short terms money market securities in high quality bank counterparties and issuers with strong balance sheet and capital.